 Reclining Buddha at Wat Yai Chai Mongkol

-Wat Yai Chai Mongkol also features an impressive Reclining Buddha, which can been admired at the entrance.
+Wat Yai Chai Mongkol also features an impressive Reclining Buddha, which can be admired at the entrance.

 “Only ruins remain from this period of thriving trade and art, but dozens of crumbling temples evoke Ayuthaya’s past grandeur.
 Standing among towering stupas, it’s easy to imagine how they looked in their prime.” – Lonely Planet